Custom Handmade Hand Forged Survival Knives

 The tang is forged, tapered and hollow ground.
 The steel saw tooth butt (optional) and guard (1/4" processor chain saw bar) are forged, finished and welded to the tang at a slight angle.
 The scales are tapped onto the tang squeezing everything together between the guard and the butt.
 The scales are held into place with threaded stainless pins, peened.
 We peen in the copper inserts and tighten.
 The balance of the knife is at the guard

 Walnut scales.
 A thick piece of leather between the steel hammer butt and the handle scales.

 The working forests trees of British Columbia are 32% of BC’s exports, 14.1 billion.
 94% of the forests are owned by the province (the crown).

 We usually flat grind 3/4 high on the blade down to a 2 mm thick edge and then grind a slight convex second bevel 1/4 - 1/2 inches high, the edge will take a lot.

 You can choose moose antler scales, cherry, walnut, yew or apple wood scales.

 High carbon steel, copper, brass and stainless steel threaded pins.

 Hammer forged tapered to the steel hammer butt.
 A saw tooth insert welded the tang.
 A bushcraft survival knife feature.

-We build the knife to be indestructible.
+We try and build the knife to be indestructible.